- RURAL DEVELOPMENT

 - ENVIRONMENT AND CLIMATE CHANGE

-GIZ currently focuses on three priority areas in Mali:
+In Mali, GIZ is currently working on three priority areas:

 - Decentralisation and good governance